dhaval-d/signedurl/README.md

 ### reference: https://cloud.google.com/storage/docs/xml-api/resumable-upload
 This is a two step process.
 First we initiate a request(using POST method) to create file(blob).
 Once request is initiated, send URL to client so that client can upload data(using PUT method) to URL.

+#### Please note:
+For authentication I am using service account key file.
+However, there are many options.
+Here's a link that provides these options: https://cloud.google.com/docs/authentication/